joostkremers/parsebib/README.md

 The bibliographic data is returned as a hash table.
 To parse multiple files, you can either insert them all into one temp buffer, or pass the hash table obtained by parsing the first buffer as an argument when parsing the next buffer.

 The data in the bibliography file can be returned in two ways.
 The first option is for `parsebib` to return the contents of the file accurately.
 This means that the field values as returned by `parsebib` are literally the field values in the file.
-For various reasons, however, this representation is not ideal if you want to present the content of a bibliography file to the user with the aim of selecting one or more entries
+For various reasons, however, this representation is not ideal if you want to present the content of a bibliography file to the user with the aim of selecting one or more entries.

 Therefore, the second option is for `parsebib` to return the field values in such a way that they are suitable for display.
-For BibTeX / `biblatex` files, this means that `@String` abbreviations are expanded and cross-references are resolved.
+For BibTeX / `biblatex` files, this means that `@String` abbreviations are expanded, cross-references are resolved and TeX markup is prettified or removed.
 For CSL-JSON files, it means that field values that are not strings (notably name and date fields) are converted to strings in a sensible way.

 ## BibTeX / `biblatex` vs. CSL-JSON ##